ravi0dubey/Detectron_Image_Segmentation/README.md

 We need a solution where in model is able to detect the object be it person, animal or things(Car,bus etc) using the segmentation technique.

 ## What is Image Segmentation and why its better compared to bounding box object detection
 Image segmentation serves as a foundation for various applications such as object recognition, medical imaging, autonomous vehicles, and more.
-It aims to partition an input image into meaningful and homogeneous regions, enabling computers to understand and analyze the visual content within the image.
+It aims to partition an input image into meaningful and homogeneous regions, enabling computers to understand and analyze the visual content within the image. </br>

 a.
-It provides pixel-level accuracy, which allows for more precise object localization
+It provides pixel-level accuracy, which allows for more precise object localization. </br>
 b.
-When we need to count and distinguish individual instances of the same object class within an image like identifying individual cells in a microscope image often requires segmentation.
+When we need to count and distinguish individual instances of the same object class within an image like identifying individual cells in a microscope image often requires segmentation. </br>
 c.
 In case of irregular shapes, using bounding boxes can lead to a lot of empty space around the object.
-Segmentation, on the other hand, accurately captures the object's shape, reducing wasted space and improving efficiency.
+Segmentation, on the other hand, accurately captures the object's shape, reducing wasted space and improving efficiency.</br>

 ## Challenges of Image Segmentation compared to Bounding box object detection

 a.
 It is computationally Intensive especially when working with large images or real-time video streams.
-Bounding boxes are often more efficient. b  It is complex to develop and train the segmentation models, especially deep learning-based ones, can be complex and requires large datasets.
+Bounding boxes are often more efficient. </br>
+b  It is complex to develop and train the segmentation models, especially deep learning-based ones, can be complex and requires large datasets. </br>
 c.
 It has some problem with accuracy as is is sensitive to image quality, noise, and variations in lighting and perspective.
-Bounding boxes can be more robust in some cases.
+Bounding boxes can be more robust in some cases. </br>
 d.
-Annotation Effort is typically more time-consuming and labor-intensive compared to drawing bounding boxes.
+Annotation Effort is typically more time-consuming and labor-intensive compared to drawing bounding boxes. </br>

 ## Solution Proposed
 Keeping pros of segmentation into consideration, in this project, the focus is to correctly detect the object using detectron2 (https://github.com/facebookresearch/detectron2) </br>